Bereavement and Grief

 Living with Grief

-- It is critical for your mental health to cope with death.
+• Your mental health must cope with death.
 When a loved one passes away, it’s only normal to feel sorrow.
 Allowing yourself to mourn is the finest thing you can do.
 There are a variety of approaches to dealing with pain properly.

-- Look for folks who are concerned about your well-being.
-Locate family and friends who can empathize with your grief.
+• Look for folks who are concerned about your well-being.
+Locate family and friends who can empathise with your grief.
 Join a support group to meet people who are going through the same thing.

-- Take good care of yourself.
-Keep in touch with your family physician on a regular basis, and make sure you eat well and get plenty of rest.
+• Take good care of yourself.
+Keep in touch with your family physician regularly, and make sure you eat well and get plenty of rest.
 Be mindful of the risk of becoming reliant on medication or alcohol to cope with your loss.

-- When required, seek outside assistance.
-If your grief appears to be too much to handle, get professional counseling to help you deal through it.
+• When required, seek outside assistance.
+If your grief appears to be too much to handle, get professional counselling to help you work through it.
 Seeking aid is a sign of strength, not weakness.

 Remember, with support, patience and effort, you will survive grief.
 Some day the pain will lessen, leaving you with cherished memories of your loved one